terraform-google-modules/terraform-google-gcloud/README.md

 ### Service Account

-A service account with the following roles must be used to provision the resources of this module:
+A service account must be created, along with a key, to use this module.

-- Storage Admin: `roles/storage.admin`

-The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.
+The service account must have the proper IAM roles for whatever commands you're running with this module.

 ### APIs

-A project with the following APIs enabled must be used to host the resources of this module:
+A project is not required to host resources of this module, since this module does not create any resources.

-- Google Cloud Storage JSON API: `storage-api.googleapis.com`

-The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.
+However you will likely need a project for your service account and any resources you'd like to interact with while using this module.

 ## Contributing